-We already mentioned you can do a balance transfer to consolidate your debt.
-If you choose that option makes sure you don’t get in the trap of overspending.
+We already mentioned you can get balance transfer cards to consolidate your debt.
+If you choose that option, makes sure you don’t get in the trap of overspending.

 When you clear your credit card balance it is tempting to go back to your old spending habits.
 You should be cautious about that and act smart.
 If you play your cards right you can even increase your credit score.